NoahVl/Explaining-In-Style-Reproducibility-Study/README.md

 1. Create the conda environment from the .yml file.
 2. Activate the environment.
 3. Open jupyter notebook.
+4. Open the `stylex/all_results_notebook.ipynb` notebook.
+5. Download the model files as described in the notebook.
-4. Select `model_to_choose` to pick the dataset/model on which to show results.
+6. Select `model_to_choose` to pick the dataset/model on which to show results.
 Default is 'plant'.
-5. Run the `all_results_notebook.ipynb` notebook!

 ## Verifying results